sarita-kumari-yadav/BridgeconnectWeb/README.md

 # BridgeconnectWeb
-set up vpn &amp; nginx webserver for virtual hosting
+set up vpn &amp; nginx webserver for virtual hosting.
+This allowed seamless management and deployment of various web project.